ManaviSolutions/b2uPanel-public/README.md

 @see [b2uFramework](https://github.com/bob2u/b2uFramework-public/blob/master/README.md#b2uframework) for more details.

-The b2uPanel was designed independent from any framework, and it was designed to support any RESTful framework.
-But for b2uFramework it has out-of-the-box integration prepared in the form of a b2uFramework _Action_.
-The `\B2uPanel\B2uPanelAction` class definition extends the `\B2U\Core\Action` to provide some additional functionality that will streamline the use of b2uPanels in any project utlizing the b2uFramework.
+The b2uPanel was designed independently from any framework, and it was designed to support any RESTful framework.
+But for b2uFramework, it has out-of-the-box integration prepared in the form of a b2uFramework _Action_.
+The `\B2uPanel\B2uPanelAction` class definition extends the `\B2U\Core\Action` to provide some additional functionality that will streamline the use of b2uPanels in any project utilizing the b2uFramework.

 ## Addint b2uPanel to b2uFramework
 1. Download a copy of the latest [b2uPanel-public](https://github.com/bob2u/b2uPanel-public), and copy the contents to a location within the website's directory.
-2. Modify ***index.php*** for the b2uFramework by adding the following to the `setup()` configuration under the global **Includes** section.
+2. Modify the main ***index.php*** for the application by adding the following to the `setup()` configuration under the global **Includes** section.
     ```PHP
 	\B2U\Core\Manager::instance()->setup([
 		"Includes" => [